DHARPA-Project/kiara.examples/examples/data/network_analysis/gexf/Readme.md

 ## Large network data dataset for testing

 This is a gephi file in an old file format that networkX should be able to deal with (GEXF 1.2).
-It has been modiefied to meet some other networkX requirements:
+It has been modified to meet some other networkX requirements:
 - All edges have been converted to undirected, because networkX does not support a mix of directed and undirected edges in one dataset.
 - This line has been added (ln12):  ```<attribute id="n@nationality" title="nationality" type="string"/>``` to avoid another error